-After three consecutive years of decline, the 2015/16 season finally saw a positive gain in the average concertmaster’s compensation level.
-Nonetheless, overall growth over the last decade has been far below their music director and executive peers.
+After three consecutive years of decline, the 2016/17 season continued to see positive gain in the average concertmaster’s compensation level.
+Nonetheless, overall growth over the last decade continues to be far below their music director and executive peers.

 Adaptistration makes no claim to the accuracy of information from documents compiled or reported by external sources.
 If you have reason to believe any of the information is inaccurate or has changed since reported in any of the above sources and you can provide documentation to such effect, please feel free to use the following form to submit a notice.

 Did you know?
 Direct links to most of the orchestra’s financial disclosure documents at guidestar.org are available in the Orchestra Financial Reports or you can save yourself dozens of hours by picking them up by season at the Adaptistration Store.

 An Important Note About Concertmaster Compensation Reporting